Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 You will be actively involved in the mile builders and regattas from welcoming additional clients onboard, helping provision, and of course partaking in the races.
 Outside of these times, there are plenty of opportunities to enjoy the local area, relax and recuperate.

-Some of the 2025 Caribbean Regatta dates have not been confirmed yet.
+Some of the 2027 Caribbean Regatta dates have not been confirmed yet.
 The dates below are based on previous years and the CSA Caribbean Sailing Calendar.
 Please check this page frequently for updates.

-Join us as we explore the Grenadines, visiting Union Island & Bequia as well as Tobago Quays and many other stops in between.
+If you’ve just arrived in St Lucia here’s your opportunity to explore the island before we depart.
+We may sail around the island for a few days before we head off to explore the Grenadines, visiting Union Island & Bequia as well as Tobago Quays and many other stops in between.

 Spend some time exploring Barbados and then join us for Round Barbados Sailing Week; the first race of the season and a great opportunity to network and get to grips with round-the-cans racing.